csjcode/doerz-alpha/README_APIS.md

 # APIs

+* For local development
+* API Endpoints for Funding
+* API Endpoints for Rewards

 * For local development use the data in the doerz-jsonserver repo.
 * Just clone the repo csjcode/doerz-jsonserver
 * Then follow instructions below.